matias-vazquez/SistemasEmbebidos/LSE06/README.md

     ```myprintf(“%d%d/”, xRTC.DATE.field.dec_month, xRTC.DATE.field.un_month);```

 10. Demonstrate to the professor that your new code works and explain the structure of your new code.

+## Deliverables
+The design and implementation process should be documented in the technical report, along with the link to the Github repository with the full C code and a demonstration video (3 minutes maximum).
+Your report must include the following sections:

+1. Introduction
+   * Explain what you did in this laboratory.
+   * Include a brief explanation of each .C file written for your project.
+2. Results
+   * __Part I__

+	1.4 Explanation of the code section where the polling operation takes place.
+Include an image of the generated waveform.
+   * __Part II__

+     2.1 Explanation of the procedure to configure I2C peripherals.
+List the different microcontroller registers, the values assigned to each register and the corresponding configuration.
+Draw an activity diagram with the configuration procedure.

+     2.3 Answer to the following questions
+         1. What is the ADDRESS of the RTC?
+         2. Find in the datasheet the packet sequence to write to the slave.
+Report a drawing of this transfer packet.
+         3. Find in the datasheet the packet sequence to read from the slave.
+Report a drawing of this transfer packet.

+     2.5 RTC I2C Program

+        * After executing the *rtc_12c.c* program step by step and before starting the “sending sequence”, what are the values “to be sent” to the RTC?.
+These values are located at the tx_buf[] buffer.

+        * Review the code and explain using an activity diagram the steps needed to write values to the RTC and the steps needed to read information from the RTC.
+Report these diagrams.

+        * What memory locations of the RTC were written? and what are the values at these locations after completing the “sending sequence”?
+Report this findings.

+        * After executing the “receiving sequence”, were the values correctly recovered?.
+Report the recovered values.

+        * What is the purpose of the code “RELOCATING POINTER BEFORE RECEIVING”?
+If you write comments to this code, is the code working as expected?
+Report your explanation and findings.

+    2.6 Screenshot of the "Hello World" line displayed on the Terminal.

+    2.10 Screenshot of the myprintf function printing the initialized RTC with the current time and date, at the PuTTY terminal.

+3. Individual conclusions

+4. Appendix A
+   * Link to GCC C Executable project for Part I with the translation from Assembly to C of the square wave generation rutine.
+   * Link to GCC C Executable project for Part II with code for serial communication and RTC initialization and control.
+   * Link to demonstration video